haallen/CarND-Behavioral-Cloning-P3/writeup_report.md

 Additionally, I added some dropout layers in between the fully connected layers with a fairly small (0.1) dropout rate as the my model was overfitting but seemingly not by a lot.

-The first chart below shows training and validation loss without early stopping or dropout.
-The second chart shows the losses for the chosen model
+The first chart below shows training and validation loss without dropout.
+The second chart shows the losses for the chosen model.

 ![alt text][image1]
 ![alt text][image2]